I suppose we should congratulate the Minister of State before we start taking any business.

 It is a matter of how we change it and how we put the steps of the stairs in place.
 The funding aspect is crucial for County Galway and the people living in the affected areas.

 There has been talk that the Minister of State will introduce a separate Bill for Galway later in the year.
-It would be worth working with the Deputies across the board - as the Minister of State has done, it must be acknowledged - when the changes are brought in.
+It would be worth working with the Deputies across the board, as the Minister of State has done, it must be acknowledged, when the changes are brought in.

 The Minister of State, Deputy Kyne, has noted the money that is going into the five municipal districts, whether it is €1 million or €1.2 million.
 Where does this stand?

 The situation in Cork was miles ahead while Galway was thrown in, as it were, near the end.
 To be fair to all parties, nobody wanted to hold up that process.
-The Minister of State, Deputy Kyne asked whether some people had changed their minds, but to be fair, everyone was very clear.
+The Minister of State, Deputy Kyne, asked whether some people had changed their minds, but to be fair, everyone was very clear.
 They had the same message that they did not want to hold up the process in Cork which had been ongoing for some time.

 For all counties, we should ensure the autonomy of municipal districts and how they operate.
 We must also be careful about Galway.
 Whether people like it or not, and I think it is a good thing, it will move out so that other areas such as Oranmore, Bearna and heading out towards Athenry will build up and almost become another part of the city.
-There is a genuine fear in those rural areas that they be represented and we must look at that.
+There is a genuine fear in those rural areas that they will not be represented and we must look at that.
 One might have to travel a large distance to find 5,000 people living in a rural area.
 Proportional representation is very important for those areas to prevent them from being overwhelmed.
 It might be a solution to extend the boundaries, and the Department might look at whether that is needed.

 There is also a question of the number of staff needed by Galway.
 They are under pressure.
 Talking to council staff in Tuam or Ballinasloe, there are people coming and going, which is not the ideal situation when trying to provide all the services required in those rural areas.